kubeshark/docs/src/pages/en/pro.md

 ---
-title: Pro Vs Community
+title: Pro vs. Community
-description:
+description: The difference between Pro Edition and Community Edition
 layout: ../../layouts/MainLayout.astro
-mascot:
 ---
 ## Investigation & API Debugging

 **Community Edition**

 **Kubeshark** community edition provides real-time protocol-level visibility to K8s traffic in addition to an identity-aware service map and a rich query language that helps identify culprits.

 > Read more in the [Investigation & API Debugging](/en/traffic_investigation) section.

 ## Actionable Network Observability

 **Pro Edition**

 The Pro edition enables you to monitor traffic, leverage the full power of automation to detect suspicious network behaviors and trigger one of the supported actions: